JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_07_Bloch_periodicity.md

 Voila, there we have it!
 Discretization is nearly as simple as with a normal mesh.
 However, to invoke special Bloch-periodic boundary conditions the optional parameter `b` must be set to define a symbol that is used as the Bloch wavenumber.
-This option will also triger.
 The rest is as before.

 ```@example tutorial_07_Bloch_periodicity
-#
 c=generate_field(unit_mesh,speedofsound);
 l=discretize(unit_mesh, dscrp, c, b=:b)
 ```